Stan-is-the-man/Stan-is-the-man/README.md

 - 👋 Hi, I’m Stanislav Yanakiev.
 I recently retrained for a new career challenge in the Software Development with Python Programing Language.
 For the last 12 years I gained experience in problem solving and team management, which will help me in this new role.
-A long term investment for every company, willing to work together.
+Proactive and reliable employee,  a long term investment for every company, willing to work together.
 - 👀 I’m interested in Python Software Development.
 - 🌱 I’m currently learning SQL/LINIX/PANDAS.
 - 📫 Reach me at stanislav.yanakievv@gmail.com or 0885056970